abhishekshah25/Healthcare_Fraud/README.md

-What is Healthcare Insurance Fraud?
+What is Healthcare Insurance Fraud:-

 Healthcare fraud is an organized crime which involves peers of providers, physicians, beneficiaries acting together to make fraud claims.